parallelworks/ml-workshop/README.md

 + For simplicity, this bucket is shared among all workshop participants; you can overwrite each other's files here!
 E.g. rename your notebook to your username and then copy it to `/pw/bbb`.
 + You can get short term credentials to the bucket and examples for use with standard CSP CLI tools by clicking on the `Buckets` tab on the left sidebar of your ACTIVATE `Home`, selecting the `bbb` bucket, and then clicking on the `Credentials` button in the upper right corner.
 + The home directory of your cluster is also mounted into your persistent ACTIVATE workspace.
 You can view the files by clicking on the `Editor` tab on the left sidebar.
 The `Editor` tab also opens an integrated development environment (IDE) associated with your private workspace on ACTIVATE.
++ You can upload/download files from your ACTIVATE workspace IDE to and from your local computer as well as drag and drop files in the file browser between clusters (i.e. each cloud or on-premise cluster connected to your ACTIVATE account can mount to your IDE).
+This functionality supports files up to 8GB in size.
+For larger files, using CSP CLI tools (e.g. `aws s3 ...`, `glcoud storage ...`, or `az storage ...`) or other data tools are recommended.

 ### 6) Track cost in near real time